hackclub/hackclub/workshops/pico-8/README.md

 ```
 Don't worry about what exactly is going on here, just understand that anything that goes in-between the `function` and `end` will be drawn onto the screen.

-Side-not: in Pico, any line of code that begins with `--` is ignored, so it's useful for writing various comments about the code.
+Side-note: in Pico, any line of code that begins with `--` is ignored, so it's useful for writing various comments about the code.

-With that in mind, let's draw our ghosty pal.
+With that in mind, let's draw our player.
 ```lua
 function _draw()